shoppingarena/akisiivous.fi/OUTPUT.md

 Source: [https://www.npmjs.com/package/next-sitemap]

+1. Sitemap is generated automaticaly during pnpm run build.

+2. Check sitemap file, if there are no changes, delete .next repeat 1.

+pnpm run postbuild

 ## Automatically Copying Traced Files

 Next.js can automatically create a standalone folder that copies only the necessary files for a production deployment including select files in node_modules.